 Welcome to KnowledgeSeekers: A Journey Beyond Labels

 No one chooses where they are born.
-We do not select our families, our culture, the environment that shapes us, or the religion we inherit.
-We are, all of us, a sum of our surroundings.
+We do not select our families, our culture, or the environment that shapes us.
+Most of us don't even "choose" our religion—we inherit it like a family name.
+We are, all of us, a sum of our surroundings, guarding passed-down beliefs simply because they are familiar.

 Inspiration